6Kmfi6HP/EDtunnel/README.md

 3. Noneed add `nodejs_compat` at setting Compatibility flags

+## How to use non 443 port as proxyIP

+1. got to `https://proxyip.edtunnel.best/` paste your `ProxyIP:proxyport` and click `Check` button.
+2. if `Proxy IP` is `true`, you can use this `ProxyIP:proxyport` as `ProxyIP`
+3. if `Proxy IP` is `false`, you can see `Origin` is `443` this means the port can be accessed website.
+4. edit worker `PROXYIP` variable example `211.230.110.231:50008`

+Note: the proxyIP with port may not vaild some cloudflare site that use http only.

 ## How to change UUID

 1. edit `wrangler.toml` file `UUID` variable(not recommended at public repo)